Introduction to Computational Fluid Dynamics (CFD)

 Obviously safety is not an issue for simulations, while it can cause considerable overhead in experiments that requires the use of dangerous substances.
 Closely related to this are costs of consumables during experiments, not an issue for water, very much an issue for - let’s say - human plasma.

 Accuracy can be a tricky thing to handle in both simulations and physical experiments.
 Even when measurements are tricky, physical experiments are usually a bit more straight-forward than simulations in terms of accuracy.
 This is due to the fact, that simulations can behave sensitive to small errors.
 A mistake in setting up boundary conditions or even during meshing (the process of splitting the 3-dimensional simulation space into discrete volume cells, called voxels) can cause issues in the simulation.
 Many experienced simulation engineers therefore use techniques like plausibility checks, mathematical quality checks and zero-state simulations (simulating an existing system before making changes) to keep results accurate.
-For many problems, CFD is very exact, for example in HVAC simulations, the accuracy is often better than what standard temperature sensors can measure - in the linked case about a computation center, the deviation is only 0.2°C, smaller than what common sensors measure reliably.
+For many problems, CFD is very exact, for example in HVAC simulations, the accuracy is often better than what standard temperature sensors can measure.
+In practice we see cases with temperature deviations of simulation vs. experiment of less than 0.2°C, smaller than what common sensors measure reliably.

 CFD Workflow - from problem definition to result